Major-League-Summer-Baseball/mlsb-platform/README.md

 * Runs pytests and creates a coverage report (artifact)
 * Runs Cypress UI Tests and video report (artifact)

-Additionally there is a Github actions for deploying staging server main and development that deploys them on a commit.
+Additionally there is a Github actions for deploying staging server on commits to main.
+For releases to production one can dispatch a Github action from main to deploy changes on main.
 They are currently being deployed to fly.IO

 Finally, there is a Github action for creating a docker image for pushes to main.
 No real use of the docker images at this moment.